kravchik/jcommon/README.md

 jcommon
 =======
-Common utils, abstractions and tools that I use in my projects.
+Common utils, abstractions, and tools that I use in my projects.
 They make Java pleasant.

-##YCollections
+## YCollections
 **yk.jcommon.collections**

 Collections as they should be.